Marcoshenrich/kelpscape/README.md

 To complete the cycle, let's look at how baby fish become big fish.

-All denizens have an afterIEatCB() which triggers specific events after a meal.
+All denizens have an `afterIEatCB()` which triggers specific events after a meal.
 Baby fish grow into big fish after they eat a set number of times.

-FishBaby.growUp() inserts the baby fish to logic.recentlyDeadDenizens() which removes it from memory.
-Then, we call the logic.spawnDenizen() factory to spawn a brand-new adult fish in its current position.
+`FishBaby.growUp()` inserts the baby fish to `Logic.recentlyDeadDenizens()` which removes it from memory.
+Then, we call the `Logic.spawnDenizen()` factory to spawn a brand-new adult fish in its current position.

 ```javascript